ua-datalab/ua-datalab.github.io/docs/index.md

 ***

+# Workshops

+Our workshops focus on promoting Data Science Literacy among the university community.
+This ranges from satisfying curiosity to diverse topics in Statistics and Data Science to Machine Learning, to promote skill development in data modeling based on Machine Learning and Deep Learning algorithms across the wide science community of our University.

+***

 # Spring 2024 Workshops

 Are you interested in improving your professional skills in data analytics tools, methods, scientific analysis and statistics?